advexp/component-advexp.settings-new/README.md

 In evaluation version of the Google Firebase Remote Config plugin “v2\_AdvexpSettingsEvaluation\_” prefix will be added to setting names.
 Functions, to specify default values using xml resource (Android) or plist file (iOS) does not implemented.
 Also *FirebaseRemoteConfigConfiguration.ExpirationDuration* value cannot be changed and function *IFirebaseRemoteConfigPlugin.Fetch(long expirationDuration)* is not implemented.
 By default, value of expiration duration is 43200 seconds (12 hours).

 A way of using this plugin may be seen in the component examples:
 Sample.FirebaseRemoteConfig.Android, Sample.FirebaseRemoteConfig.iOS and Sample.FirebaseRemoteConfig.Standard-iOS

+#####Cloud: Load cryptographic keys and secrets by using Microsoft Azure service

+To add this ability, you need to install the [Microsoft.Azure.KeyVault](https://www.nuget.org/packages/Microsoft.Azure.KeyVault/) NuGet package in your project, add the **Advexp.AzureKeyVaultSettings.Plugin** assembly to the references, and register the plugin:

+    :::csharp
+    SettingsBaseConfiguration.
+        RegisterSettingsPlugin<IAzureKeyVaultSettingsPlugin, AzureKeyVaultSettingsPlugin>();

+Set authentication callback:

+    :::csharp
+    AzureKeyVaultConfiguration.AuthenticationCallback = authCallback;

+You can use *AzureKeyVaultSecretAttribute*, *AzureKeyVaultKeyAttribute* and *AzureKeyVaultCertificateAttribute* as settings attributes to load secrets, keys and certificates respectively.

+For more details, see examples in AzureKeyVaultSettings folder.

+#####Use environment variables as settings

+To add this ability, you need to add the **Advexp.EnvironmentVariables.Plugin** assembly to the references, and register the plugin:

+    :::csharp
+    SettingsBaseConfiguration.
+        RegisterSettingsPlugin<IEnvironmentVariables, EnvironmentVariablesPlugin>();

+Mark setting by *EnvironmentVariableAttribute* attribute.

+For more details, see example in EnvironmentVariables folder.

 #####Saving and loading settings by using JSON